 Our Governing Board is entrusted to guide the Community Foundation, and its members actively seek a wide range of community perspectives that strengthen our decision-making and complement our individual expertise.
 Pictures are alphabetized by first name.
 Our photographer is Jesús Pino Aguilar.

-is Vice Chair of the Governing Board.
+is Chair of the Governing Board.
 An associate professor of accounting at UVA, she specializes in nonprofit financial reporting.
 She is a member of the Financial Accounting Standards Board’s Not-for-Profit Project Resource Group and is a past president of the AAA’s Diversity Section.
 She is a member of the American Accounting Association and the PhD Project Accounting Doctoral Students Association.

 is Chair of the Grants Portfolio Committee.
 He is the owner and CEO of Culinary Concepts AB, which was founded in 2018 and provides high-impact, motivational training in the food service industry.
 Prior to that he was the executive chef at Common House and cooked at restaurants and resorts around the country.
 He is a graduate of the Culinary Institute of America, in Hyde Park, New York.